Approved auditor information

 What is an approved auditor and what is their role?

-An approved auditor is a person trained and approved by the Department of Agriculture and Water Resources (the department) under export legislation to carry out regulatory audits of export registered establishments engaged in the preparation or storage and loading of fish, egg, dairy and meat products for export as food.
+An approved auditor is a person trained and approved by the Department of Agriculture, Water and the Environment (the department) under export legislation to carry out regulatory audits of export registered establishments engaged in the preparation or storage and loading of fish, egg, dairy and meat products for export as food.
 Approved auditors can be engaged by export registered establishments to conduct audits for compliance with legislative and importing country requirements and provide audit reports to the department.

 What will approved auditors be approved to audit?

-Conversely, in some jurisdictions the department may conduct audits of export registered establishments for compliance with both export and domestic requirements – these latter audits are conducted on behalf of SRAs.
+Conversely, in some jurisdictions the department may conduct audits of export registered establishments for compliance with both export and domestic requirements on behalf of SRAs.

 Where the department is responsible for the audit of both domestic and export requirements – the approval of approved auditors by the department only applies to audits of export requirements.